 - Stay on trails: taking shortcuts causes trail erosion and is dangerous.
 In hydrothermal areas, stepping on thin crust may plunge you into boiling water.

-Here’s a list of hikes in Yellowstone by region:
+Here’s a list of easy hikes in Yellowstone National Park as well as longer day hikes in the park by region:

 Geysers and Hot Springs in Yellowstone

 There are five types of hydrothermal features you’ll see in Yellowstone: geysers, hot springs, mudpots, travertine terraces and fumaroles.
 Check out the NPS website for the latest geyser eruption predictions!

 Here’s a list of the best places to see these wonders: